rjlozano58/CS351FullStackProject/README.md

 # Idea Finalization
+Track1- (1)license builder, (2)online checker if your media has been used to trained, (3)similar to nightshade but simpler

 **From 5 project ideas you have above, please choose one of the project that you are going with for the rest of the semester.
 Explain why you are going with that project**